tiger-obj/tiger-obj.github.io/_posts/2019-11-25-Transactions.markdown

 ### ACID Properties

 * **A**tomicity
-  * crusshed happen during one transaction (before commit).
+  * crushes happen during one transaction (before commit).
   * Each transaction is "all-or-nothing", never left half done.
   * Transaction Rollback (=Abort) undoes partial effects of transaction (however not all effects can be undone)
   * Can be system- or client-initialted
-  * Never hold open a transaction and then wait for arbitratyamouts of time.
+  * Never hold open a transaction and then wait for arbitrary amouts of time.
 (Lock won't be released)
 * **C**onsistency
   * Each client, each transation:
     1. Can assume all contrains hold when transaction begins